adamlondon/blog.docker.io/wordpress/wp-content/plugins/growmap-anti-spambot-plugin/readme.txt

 == Upgrade Notice ==

-= 1.2 =
+= 1.4 =

-* added - allow user to change gasp checkbox name
+* added - new secret_key for combatting the new wave of automated spam bots

 == Configuration ==